forem/admin-docs/docs/advanced-customization/config/email-server-settings.md

 Password specified for your SMTP service (not always the password for accessing your account).
 Sendgrid users will need to generate an API key instead, and [use the full API key as the password](https://docs.sendgrid.com/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys#upgrade-to-api-keys-for-your-smtp-integration).
 [Sendinblue users will need to request an SMTP password from Support before being able to use SMTP](https://help.sendinblue.com/hc/en-us/articles/209463245).

+### Address

+Address of the remote mail server, e.g. **smtp.gmail.com** or **smtp.sendgrid.net**

+### Authentication

+If your mail server specifies authentication type, you will need to make sure that this field reflects this.
+The default is usually "login" (which will send password Base64 encoded), with other options being "plain" (will send the password in the clear) or "cram_md5" (combines a Challenge/Response mechanism to exchange information and a cryptographic Message Digest 5 algorithm to hash important information).

 ### Domain

 If you need to specify a HELO domain, you can do it here.
 If not, leave this field blank.

+### Port

+The port that your mail server runs on.
+This could be 25 or 587 for unencrypted/TLS email, or 465 for SSL-encrypted email, so it's best to confirm these settings with your SMTP service provider.

+### From email address
+The email address that all emails will be sent from.

+### Reply to email address
+The email address that users reply to.